We may earn income from links in this post. Please read this Disclosure for details.

 - Its pretty magenta colour makes it the perfect appetizer for Valentine’s Day, Mother’s Day or a special summer brunch.

 - Deep-hued red beets are a great addition if you’re “eating the rainbow” which simply means eating fruits and vegetables of different colours every day.
-The phytonutrients that give plants their pigment offer health benefits for people.
+The phytonutrients that give plants their pigment are also nutritious.

 What is Unique About Gazpacho?